Across the Top of Shropshire

 Near the village of Wharf there’s a series of strange pools, one overlooked by a steep drop.
-Some tragedy had recently occurred here, judging by the garden plants and the pile of mementos at the foot of a tree.
-I couldn’t help wondering whether these might be more helpful kept indoors for future reference, rather than being left outdoors to fall apart in the rain, but then so far I haven’t lost a loved one, so what do I know?
-Ultimately, though, caches like this always end up resembling a pile of litter, which isn’t the look I’d personally choose for my own memorial.
+A tragedy had recently occurred here, judging by the garden plants and the pile of mementos at the foot of a tree.
+I couldn’t help wondering whether these might be more helpful if they were kept indoors for future reference, rather than being left outdoors to fall apart in the rain, but then so far I haven’t lost a loved one, so what do I know?
+Ultimately though, caches like this always end up resembling a pile of litter which isn’t the look I’d personally choose for my own memorial.

 Shropshire is a properly rural county with only 136 people per km², which is similar to Norfolk’s 155/km² although Norwich and its suburbs account for nearly 400,000 of those.
 It is large and, unlike Norfolk, has lots and lots of public footpaths.
 It has no cities and its economy is small.
 You can imagine what this adds up to in terms of path maintenance.

 At Prees Lower Heath I simply could not find a public footpath off the B5065 that was clearly marked on the map.
-Zooming in the GPS I had to take a best guess but I ended up in a maze of game rearing pens.
-Every time I tiptoed around a shed corner thousands of young birds were panic-stricken at my appearance, crashing about in the pens like mad things.
-I felt so sorry for them but also worried for me as if anybody had observed this fiasco they’d have been justifiably upset.
+Zooming in the GPS I took a best guess but I ended up in a maze of game rearing pens.
+Every time I tiptoed around a shed thousands of young birds were panic-stricken at my appearance, crashing about in the pens like mad things.
+I felt so sorry for them but was also worried for me – if anybody had observed this fiasco they’d have been justifiably upset.